BeyondDeepFakeDetection/Beyond-Deep-Fake-Detection/README.md

 This repository contains the official implementation of our NeurIPS 2025 paper:

-> **Beyond Deep Fake Detection: Reverse Engineering Prompts for Out-of-Distribution Detection in Generative Media**
+> **Beyond Deep Fake Detection: Framework for Semantic Calibration of deceptive media distributions.**

 ## 🔗 Links